 In 2013, Southern Living named Durham–Chapel Hill the South's "Tastiest City".

-In 2013, it was revealed that three safety mechanisms on one of the bombs dropped in 1961 had failed, leaving just one switch preventing detonation.
+In 2013, it was revealed that in the 1961 Goldsboro incident, three safety mechanisms on one nuclear bomb had failed.

-In 2014, Republican David Rouzer won the state's 7th congressional district seat, increasing the congressional delegation party split to 10–3 in favor of the GOP.
+In the 2014 midterm elections, Republican David Rouzer won North Carolina's 7th congressional district seat.
+This increased the Republican congressional delegation party split to 10–3.

-In 2016, Democrat Roy Cooper was elected governor, despite Donald Trump winning the state.
+In 2016, Democrat Roy Cooper was elected as governor of North Carolina, despite Donald Trump winning the state.
+This was partially attributed to an unpopular law (HB2) passed by the former governor.

-In 2018, Charlotte was the most-visited city in North Carolina, attracting 28.3 million visitors.
+In 2018, Charlotte attracted 28.3 million visitors, making it the most-visited city in North Carolina.

 North Carolina's 2018 total gross state product was $496 billion.

-In March 2019, the redistricting case from North Carolina reached the U.S. Supreme Court, which also heard a related partisan gerrymandering case from Maryland.
+In March 2019, the North Carolina redistricting case reached the U.S. Supreme Court, where it was heard alongside a related partisan gerrymandering case from Maryland.

-In 2019, 87.7% of North Carolina's population aged 5 and older spoke English, and 12.3% spoke another language.
+In 2019, 87.7% of the population aged 5 and older in North Carolina spoke English and 12.3% spoke another language.
 The most common non-English language was Spanish.

-In 2019, the SAT testing rate in North Carolina fell to 46% due to the new ACT requirement.
+In 2019, the SAT testing rate in North Carolina fell to 46% due to changes in testing requirements.

-As of January 1, 2020, there were approximately 240 newspapers in publication in the state of North Carolina.
+As of January 1, 2020, there were approximately 240 North Carolina newspapers in publication in the state.

-After the 2020 census, Wake County became the most populous county in North Carolina, overtaking Mecklenburg County.
+After the 2020 census, Wake County became the most populous county in the state, overtaking Mecklenburg County.

 As a result of the 2020 census, North Carolina gained another seat in the 118th United States Congress, bringing the total to 14.

-In 2020, the Southern Baptists remained the largest denomination with 1,324,747 adherents, though Methodists and others were collectively overtaken by non/interdenominational Protestants numbering 1,053,564.
+In 2020, the Southern Baptists remained the largest Christian denomination in North Carolina with 1,324,747 adherents.

 In a 2020 study, North Carolina was ranked as the 23rd easiest state for citizens to vote in.

-On February 4, 2022, the North Carolina Supreme Court struck down the congressional and state legislative district maps drawn by the GOP-controlled General Assembly on terms of partisan gerrymandering in a 4–3 ruling.
+On February 4, 2022, the North Carolina Supreme Court struck down the congressional and state legislative district maps drawn by the GOP-controlled General Assembly, citing partisan gerrymandering in a 4–3 ruling.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 9,382 homeless people in North Carolina.

-Following the 2022 judicial elections, Republicans gained a majority in the North Carolina Supreme Court.
+In 2022 judicial elections, Republicans gained a majority in the court.

-On April 28, 2023, the North Carolina Supreme Court overturned its previous ruling in a 5–2 decision, which cleared the way for gerrymandering in the next redistricting cycle.
+On April 28, 2023, the North Carolina Supreme Court, with a newly-elected Republican majority, overturned a previous ruling against gerrymandering in a 5–2 decision.
+This cleared the way for gerrymandering in the next redistricting cycle.

-On October 25, 2023, the new maps approved by the General Assembly heavily favor the GOP, with allegations of racial bias made against the maps as well.
+On October 25, 2023, new maps were approved by the General Assembly.
+All three new maps heavily favor the GOP, with allegations of racial bias made against the maps.

 In November 2023, a lawsuit was filed against the North Carolina Senate district map in the Eastern District of North Carolina, arguing the map violates Section 2 of the Voting Rights Act of 1965.

-In December 2023, two lawsuits were filed in the Middle District of North Carolina, challenging congressional and legislative districts as racial gerrymanders.
+In December 2023, two lawsuits were filed in the Middle District of North Carolina.
+The first challenged the 1st, 6th, 12th, and 14th congressional districts in the map, and the second challenged multiple specific districts in all three maps, as racial gerrymanders.

 As of 2023, North Carolina has four major combined statistical areas (CSA) with a population over 1 million.